yilun917/Robot_Tank/README.md

 ## Description
-This project is running on a robot tank wiht Lidar, IMU and camera installed.
+This project is running on a robot tank wiht Lidar, ultra-sonic, IMU and camera installed.
 Possiblly extended with depth camera.

 ## Hardware
 Central control is Raspberry Pi.